 HOW DO YOU GO GREEN?

 For most companies, “going green” means buying carbon offsets.
 You pay another company to, for example, plant trees or build wind turbines.
 Does this cancel your company’s carbon footprint?
 Depending on who you ask, the answers range from absolutely to it’s complicated to not really or not even close.
 Yet one thing seems clear.
-In the absence of anything else, offsets are infinitely better than nothing.
+In the absence of anything else, offsets are much better than nothing.

 “We’ve gone green” can also mean your company vehicles are now powered by natural gas, or even that the paper plates in your lunchroom are now compostable.
 There are no standardized metrics.
 Practically any company these days can (and does) claim to have gone green, earnestly burnishing their eco-credentials because it’s good for business.

 On a personal level, of course, “going green” has quite different meanings.
 You can go green with envy when your neighbor buys a new car, or when a co-worker is promoted.
 You can “be in the green” after winning the lottery.
-You can even have a green thumb, like my colleague and company founder Richard here, with part of his amazing flower garden that makes me green with envy.
+You can even have a green thumb, like my colleague and company founder Richard, with part of his amazing flower garden that makes me green with envy.

 INVESTING IN VALUES